AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - new spacecraft formation flying control :ref:`meanOEFeedback` that implements a mean orbit element feedback control law
 - new relative orbit control tutorial example :ref:`scenarioFormationMeanOEFeedback` that uses :ref:`meanOEFeedback`
+- updated documentation of :ref:`fswModuleTemplate` to show how to make much simpler lists of module messages using the ``list-table`` RST command

 Version 1.7.1
 -------------